-We asked Krishna Kaur–an original student of Yogi Bhajan and master teacher of more than 40 years–why she loves returning to Joshua Tree each year to teach at Sat Nam Fest.
+We asked Krishna Kaur–master teacher of more than 40 years–why she loves returning to teach at Sat Nam Fest.
 Her reply offers us inspiration to come together.
 Be one family.
 Observe how our connection gives us strength to continue on the spiritual journey.

 Here is what she had to say in her own words:

-In 1936, President Roosevelt proclaimed Joshua Tree a national park.
-It’s as if the Land itself had the power to uphold itself as a natural treasure, unblemished by modernizing and trampling.
-When we chant and sing here, we build on this spirit.
-The trees themselves are wonders to behold.
+When we chant and sing here, we build on the spirit.
 Beyond the trees, there is something in the land that we kindle with music spirit.
 It is as though our thirst for the world to be more connected to Spirit is quenched by being able to drink in sacred sounds on this sacred land.
 We are able to share with people all over the world everything represents the village of a people that lived and made this place their consecrated home for thousands of years.

-To come to Joshua Tree is to nurture yourself.
+To come here is to nurture yourself.
 When you participate, you help us to remember the beauty of our family and our tribe.
 We have found this way to gather in an authentic, sacred way.
 We witness our collective flowering into understanding who we truly are.

 We can be a force for change and elevate the consciousness of the planet.